 - Personal care, such as dressing, washing, helping with toileting needs.

 - Managing the family budget, collecting benefits and prescriptions.

 - Interpreting, due to a hearing or speech impairment or because English is not the family’s first language

 Miss J Lilley supports this group of students and ensures new students to the academy are aware of what support is available.
 We can provide students with confidential support and advice through our school mentoring programme and we allow young carers to telephone home during break and lunch-times.
 Staff are also aware of who our young carers are in the Academy.
 Students, staff and parents also have access to our Young carers email address: email@example.com.

-If you think your child is a young carer, please contact Miss J Lilley, Learning Mentor, Young Carers Lead: JLilley@srpa.co.uk
+If you think your child is a young carer, please contact Miss J Lilley, Attendance Officer, Young Carers Lead: JLilley@srpa.co.uk